pion/webrtc/ats/README.md

-# Acceptance Test Procedure
+# Acceptance Test Specifications

-TL:DR; From the project's root `./aatp/test`
+TL:DR; From the project's root `./ats/test`

-This folder contains automated acceptance test procedures for webexec.
+This folder contains automated acceptance test specifications.
 The tests are using docker-compose for lab setup and playwright for end-to-end and browser testing.

-The script support some old style options, use `./aatp/test -h` to see the current options.
+The script support some old style options, use `./ats/test -h` to see the all the options.
 It also accepts one of more argument with a folder name.

 ## The runner